eth-cscs/DLA-Future/misc/matrix_distribution.md

 ![Fig. 3.
 Local matrix of each process for the matrix depicted in Fig 1.](figures/local.png) *Fig. 3.
 Local matrix of each process for the matrix depicted in Fig 1.*

-## Distribution constrains
+## Distribution constraints

-The following constrains hold:
+The following constraints hold:
 - Each tile is stored in the memory of a single rank.
 - A tile is entirely stored in the memory of a single rank (it cannot be shared/distributed among multiple ranks).
 - Each block of the 2D block cyclic distribution is a tile (`tile_size == block_size` for tiles not in the boundaries, `tile_size.rows() <= block_size.rows() && tile_size.cols() <= block_size.cols()` otherwise).